Kerepēhi Raw Water Upgrades

 At its previous processing throughput, the water treatment plant held about 24-hours of raw water reserves.
 The water supply was influenced by the tidal conditions of its source, the Waihou River.
 It could also be adversely affected by severe weather events.

-The two new tanks will add around four million litres of additional storage - providing a continuous supply and significantly reducing the possibility of a water shortage.
+The two new tanks add around four million litres of additional storage, providing a continuous supply and significantly reducing the possibility of a water shortage.

 Construction was carried out by Reliant Solutions Limited, who also constructed the two treated water storage reservoirs at the site in 2018.
 The two new tanks were constructed simultaneously at the back of the treatment plant.